thewca/wca-regulations/wca-regulations.md

     - B1b) The competitor supplies their own blindfold.
 - B2) Starting the attempt:
     - B2a) The judge resets the timer(s) and asks "READY?" as in [Regulation A3b1](regulations:regulation:A3b1).
 The competitor must be ready to start the attempt within one minute of being called, else the competitor forfeits the attempt (DNS), at the discretion of the judge.
-    - B2b) The competitor places their hands on the elevated sensor unit of the Stackmat.
-The competitor's fingers must be touching the sensors with palms down.
+    - B2b) The competitor uses their fingers to touch the elevated sensor surfaces of the timer.
+The competitor's palms must be facing down, and located on the side of the timer that is closer to them.
 Penalty: time penalty (+2 seconds).
     - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
     - B2d) The competitor starts the attempt by removing their hands from the timer, thus starting the timer.
 (This also starts the solve.)
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.